 Mt.
 Inari Hiking

-It is popular to wear Kimono and to walk at the Fushimi Inari.
+It’s popular to wear Kimono and to walk at the Fushimi Inari Shrine.
 I found many people wearing Kimono (Japanese traditional clothes) and taking photos with the background of several layers of red Torii, gateways.
-Especially, Fushimi Inari’s torii was stretching around like a labyrinth.
+Especially, Fushimi Inari’s torii gate was stretching around like a labyrinth.

 It took one to two hours to walk around Mt.
 Inari.
 Sports shoes are recommended.
 I had visited the Fushimi Inari Shrine up to the Osanba pond on the middle way to the top of Mt.
 Inari with my family before, but my kids didn’t have much patience to climb to the top.
 This time, I took complicated torii paths to the top.
 It was around 5pm when I started to climb, but I had some company and reached there easily.
 There were some cautions warning about dangerous animals but I never encountered them.
 At Mt.
 Inari observatory, I could see beautiful scenery of Kyoto town reminding me that it is still an old town compared to the other big cities in Japan.

 You can take a rest at several huts along Mt.
 Inari’s path.
 Opening hours are until 5pm, but you can climb Mt.
 Inari right up to 7pm during summer time.